bodaro/riveroad/important.md

 * There is a fire extinguisher to the left of the fireplace
 * There is a fire extinguisher in the laundry
-* If you call the fire department, make sure to them the we are "over bridge #2 and down river to the end of the road".
+* If you call the fire department, make sure to them the we are "over bridge #2 and down river to the end of the road" (otherwise they will go to bridge #8).